When you pay for ads, you expect to get something out of it, right?

 … you can attract more leads (and preserve ROAS) by promoting yourself with the correct ad placement.

-That sounds like a targeting setting, but this has implications for your Facebook ad creative, too.
+Placements sound like a simple targeting setting, but this has implications for your Facebook ad creative, too.

 You’ll need to create different ad sizes to match each placement’s specs.
 Yes, that means your graphic designer will need to pull double-duty.